Cook Like Czechs

 • Remove the lid and collect the condensed foam forming on the broth surface with a scoop.

-• Once the foam stops forming, add the spices and salt and turn down the temperature to minimum, to a bare simmer, just a bubble or two coming up here and there.
-Don´t cover the pot with the lid again while simmering.
+• Once the foam stops forming, add the spices (3 bay leaves, 5 allspice, 10 peppercorns), 1 teaspoon salt, and turn down the temperature to minimum, to a bare simmer, just a bubble or two coming up here and there.
 It takes about 3 hours for the meat to soften.
+Cover the pot with a lid so that a small gap remains on the side.

-• You don’t need all the broth for rajská sauce, you can freeze the rest once it cools down, as it will come in handy.
+• You don’t need all the broth for Rajská sauce, you can freeze the rest once it cools down, as it will come in handy when making other broth-based recipes.

-• Melt the lard in a separate sauce pan and set it to medium heat.
+• Melt 1 Tablespoon pork lard in a separate sauce pan and set it to medium heat.

 • Add the onion and stir until it turns lightly golden brown.

-• Add the tomato paste, stir about 1 minute.
+• Add 1 cup tomato paste, stir about 1 minute.

-• Pour in the flour and stir continuously for 30 sec.
+• Pour in ⅔ cup all-purpose flour and stir continuously for 30 sec.

-• Bring it to boiling, turn down the temperature to a third and boil it while stirring occasionally for 20 minutes.
+• Bring it to a boil turn down the temperature to a third, and simmer while stirring occasionally for 20 minutes.

-• Season the sauce with salt and sugar if necessary.
+• Season the tomato gravy with salt and sugar if necessary.

-• Add diced cold butter, which will soften up the sauce.
+• Add 1.½ Tablespoons unsalted butter, cold, to soften up the sauce.
 Mix with a spoon until butter melts.
+Do not cook anymore.

 Notes